lhwdev/note/docs/other/windows-self-driver-signing-en.md

     [the issue referenced from there](https://github.com/valinet/ssde).

 ## Creating Certificates & Configuration
-I used builtin powershell command `!#powershell New-SelfSignedCertificate` to create certificates first, but I came to use OpenSSL.
+I used builtin powershell command `#!powershell New-SelfSignedCertificate` to create certificates first, but I came to use OpenSSL.
 If you want, you can follow [this one](https://github.com/HyperSine/Windows10-CustomKernelSigners/blob/master/asset/build-your-own-pki.md).